thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 configuration discovery mechanism need to be concerned with attacks that target a specific user or population with a unique key configuration.

-There are several approaches clients can use to mitigate key targetting attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
-Clients SHOULD employ some technique to mitigate key targetting attack.
+There are several approaches clients can use to mitigate key targeting attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.
+Clients SHOULD employ some technique to mitigate key targeting attack.

+When clients fetch a target's configuration using the well-known URI, they can expose their identity in the form of an IP addres if they do not connect via a proxy or some other IP-hiding mechanism.
+Clients SHOULD use a proxy or similar mechanism to avoid exposing client IPs to a target.

 # IANA Considerations {#iana}